jackhalfalltrades/MyRetail-Products-v1/README.md

 Run the Project
 -----------

-`mvn spring-boot:run`
+`Navigate to the project directory and issue maven run command: ``mvn spring-boot:run``

 Test in the browser
 ---------------

-Project API usage and documentation avaiable @ http://11080/swagger-ui.html
+Project API usage and documentation avaiable @ http://localhost:11080/swagger-ui.html